VirtoCommerce/vc-frontend/README.md

 - **Development performance.** Really fast development using the most effective solution.
 Enrol SPA in seconds and start to modify code with [HMR features](https://vitejs.dev/guide/api-hmr).
 - **Client performance.** We are supposed to reach and hold green metrics provided by Google PageSpeed Insights.
-- **[Atomic Design Pattern.](https://virtocommerce.com/atomic-architecture)** Theme UI is based on Atoms, Molecules and Organisms, combined within Pages and shared Components.
+- **[Atomic Design Pattern.](https://virtocommerce.com/atomic-architecture)** The Frontend Application UI is based on Atoms, Molecules and Organisms, combined within Pages and shared Components.
 This provides a high level of code reusability.
-- **Fully responsive.** We made our theme work on miltiple devices from Desktops to Mobile phones, concentrating both on UI and UX.
+- **Fully responsive.** We made our Frontend Application work on multiple devices from Desktops to Mobile phones, concentrating both on UI and UX.
-- **Simple styling and theme customization.** We use TailwindCSS to provide the easiest and most convenient way of CSS usage.
+- **Simple styling and customization.** We use TailwindCSS to provide the easiest and most convenient way of CSS usage.
 Write as less of code as possible, and reuse existing highly customizable framework features.
 - **Fully aligned with Virto Commerce Platform.** The SPA is fully aligned with the [Virto Commerce Platform](https://github.com/VirtoCommerce/vc-platform) to provide all common B2B and B2C scenarios.

-## Theme structure
+## The Application structure

 ```text
 ├── assets                           // Scripts, styles and other assets compiled and minified for production.